argo0n/dvbot-docs/docs/commands/mod/tools.md

     * `name`: Name of the lockdown profile.
     * `message`: The message to be sent when a lockdown starts or ends.
 To see the current message set, do not specify a message.

-## `list`

-List roles, users or channels by providing their IDs using this command!
-This command won't ping any users or roles.

-!!! tip "Usage"

-    `list [list_type] [things_to_list]`

-    * `list_type`: The type of list you'd like to see.
-It can be `member/user`, `role`, or `channel`.

-    * `things_to_list`: The IDs you'd like to list.
-It should be user, role or channel IDs separated by spaces, or newlines.

-## `screenshot`

-Gets the screenshot of a website.
-Any website can be specified.

-You are not allowed to use this command to get private information about the bot, such as IP addresses, locations, and the bot's server's specifications.
-Doing so will result in a command blacklist.

-!!! tip "Usage"

-    `screenshot [website]`

-    * `website`: The website link you'd like to get the screenshot of.

-**Aliases**: `ss`

 ## `self`

 Sends a message showing 6 self roles which can be obtained via buttons.